m2osw/snaplogger/README.md

 * FATAL
 * OFF

-The level can also be changed dynamically (along the way, from command line arguments, etc.)
+The severity can also be changed dynamically (along the way, from command line arguments, etc.)

     [log]
-    level=DEBUG
+    severity=DEBUG

 ### Component